loicgreffier/spring-boot-kafka-quickstarts/kafka-streams-quickstarts/kafka-streams-reduce/README.md

 This module does:
 - stream <String,KafkaPerson> records from a topic named PERSON_TOPIC
-- group the stream by nationality and reduce it by keeping the KafkaPerson with the maximum age.
+- group the stream by nationality and reduce it by keeping the KafkaPerson with the maximum age for each nationality.

 ![topology.png](topology.png)